NFL 2K: ESPN NFL 2K5

-With the cancellation of NFL GameDay (989 Sports) on PlayStation 2 and the NFL Fever (Microsoft Game Studios) franchise, the series truly became Madden NFLs primary competition.
+With the cancellation of NFL GameDay (989 Sports) on PlayStation 2 and the NFL Fever (Microsoft Game Studios) franchise, the series truly became Madden NFL's primary competition.
 In what Grantland later called "one of the greatest, most insidious guerrilla-warfare moves in the history of video game competition", Sega released ESPN NFL 2K5 in July 2004 for $19.99, giving the game significant market share versus the $49.95 Madden NFL.
 One EA developer recalled that Sega's aggressive pricing "scared the hell out of us"; EA later reduced Madden NFL's price to $29.95.
 In December 2004, however, EA signed an exclusive agreement with the NFL for an undisclosed amount of money, making Madden NFL the only series allowed to use NFL team and player names.
 Comparatively, the NFL signed a similar six year exclusivity deal with Visa Inc. worth $400 million in January 2004.
 EA also signed an agreement with ESPN to become the only licensee of ESPN's brand in sports games on all platforms.
 This was an immense blow to Sega's franchise in their MLB, NBA, and NHL series.
 In 2020, EA signed an extension with the NFL, giving them sole licensing rights through the 2025 season.